Vishalanshuman/Flamingo/README.md

 ## Notes

 - The script assumes the webpage structure remains consistent.
 If the website layout changes, you may need to modify the notebook.
-- The Dell website might implement bot protection measures such as CAPTCHA, which could prevent scraping.
-In such cases, consider using tools like Selenium for dynamic content.